RadekJ87/RadekJ87/README.md

 ### Hi there, I'm Radosław Janiszewski 👋

-Since very early age I am interested of computers and all related technlogies.
+Since very early age I am interested of computers and all related technologies.
 Programming is still something new to me.
-I started few years back at college, where I have gone through C++ and Java, but I seriously focused on it over 1 year ago when during the HTML&CSS course I've been introduced to JavaScript, that was it.
+I started few years back at college, where I've gone through C++ and Java, but I seriously get down to it over 1 year ago, when during the HTML&CSS course I've been introduced to JavaScript, that was it.

 I am mostly focusing on back-end side od JS, so Node.js and related frameworks like Express.js and Nest.js.
 I know the basics of React, it is the next framework I am going to focus it to balance my skills.